 Did you know uterine fibroids are one of the most common reasons women get a hysterectomy?
-Doctors perform more than 400,000 hysterectomies in the U.S. every year, most for reasons that don’t directly threaten women’s health.
+Doctors perform more than 500,000 hysterectomies in the U.S. every year, most for reasons that don’t directly threaten women’s health.

-While a hysterectomy is a safe surgery for the removal of the uterus, research suggests that women who undergo a hysterectomy are at greater risk for developing heart disease and other health problems.
+While a hysterectomy is a safe surgery for the removal of the uterus, newer research suggests that women who undergo a hysterectomy are at greater risk for developing heart disease and other health problems.
 Previously, studies indicated that only if both ovaries were removed during a hysterectomy, then the risk of cardiovascular disease would increase.
 This explains the more recent trend enabling women to keep their ovaries after hysterectomy.
 But research from the Mayo Clinic specifies that a hysterectomy, with or without removal of the ovaries, raises a woman’s risk of future heart problems.

-Compared to women who did not have a hysterectomy, women who had their uterus removed had a much higher risk of long-term health issues.
-This included high blood pressure, obesity, and heart disease.
+Compared to women who did not have a hysterectomy, women who had their uterus removed had a much higher risk of several long-term health issues.
+These included high blood pressure, obesity, and heart disease.
 Women who had a hysterectomy before the age of 35 were especially at risk for heart problems, such as developing coronary artery disease (buildup of plaque in the arteries).